neondatabase/website/content/docs/introduction/about.md

 ## More Neon features

-For an overview of all the features that Neon supports, including security features, visit [Detailed Plan Comparison](https://neon.tech/pricing#plans) on the the [Neon Pricing](https://neon.tech/pricing) page.
+For an overview of all the features that Neon supports, including security features, visit [Detailed Plan Comparison](https://neon.tech/pricing#plans) on the [Neon Pricing](https://neon.tech/pricing) page.

 ## Who should use Neon?